mistralai/cookbook/concept-deep-dive/tokenization/chat_templates.md

 > ⚠️ This is how `mistral_common` and the templates implement system prompts, but this can easily be customized.
 Feel free to use system prompts in different places, such as the second from the last or simply as the first user message, as before.

 ## Tokenizer V3
-This tokenizer powers models such as Mixtral 8x22B, Codestral 22B, Mathstral 7B, Mamba Codestral 7B, and Large 2 (Large 2407).
+This tokenizer powers models such as Mixtral 8x22B, Codestral 22B, Mathstral 7B, Mamba Codestral 7B, Small 2409 and Large 2 (Large 2407).
 It is highly similar to the second version, with only tool use being slightly different.

 The chat template, tokenization, and system prompt for basic instruct are the same as the previous one.